 It was over a year and a half ago, but it feels like yesterday I saw Metro Exodus for the first time, it looked stunning running on the Xbox One X. I’ve never played a Metro game before but the demo convinced me that I needed to play this game.

 The Metro games are based upon the Dmitry Glukhovsky’s books with Metro Exodus being the third game of the series.
 The game was developed by 4A Games.
 Metro Exodus follows the events of Metro 2033 and Metro: Last Light.
 Set in post-apocalyptic Russia after a devastating nuclear war that has wiped out mankind.
 You take the role of Artyom who has become disillusioned with all the fighting and corruption within the Metro and after witnessing a working train on the surface decides to flees the Metro in Moscow with his wife Anna aboard.

 Metro Exodus is a survival horror first person shooter with about 12-15 hours of gameplay.
 You will get those moments in the game when you are alone, with limited ammunition hearing eerie noises wondering if something is going to jump out of the shadows.
 And there are those moments when something has come out of the shadows and you are under attack.
-And those sections where you scavenging for gear to keep you alive.
+And then there are those sections where you scavenging for gear just to keep you alive.

 The game is played out over a year so you get to experience all four seasons – Winter, Spring, Summer and Autumn.
 This adds to the beauty and wonder of the game.
 There is also day and night cycles which can be used to better plan your attacks.
 During the day you are more likely to be spotted by humans, at night it is easier to hide in the shadows but you are more likely to encounter fiercer mutants.